bendichter/neurocaas/docs/source/user/cli.rst

    - S3 Bucket For Datasets and config files

 We will use this information to set up the CLI and submit work to NeuroCAAS.
 Once you have this information, please follow the instructions here `AWS CLI <https://aws.amazon.com/cli/>`_ to install the CLI for your platform.
-Use the AWS Access Key and Secret Access Key you retrieved earlier to configure your CLI when prompted.
+Run ``aws configure`` to enter the AWS Access Key and Secret Access Key you retrieved earlier to configure your CLI when prompted.
 To confirm that installation was successful, run the command :code:`aws s3 ls` and confirm that you see a list of cloud storage buckets.
 If you do not, contact an AWS administrator with your issues, or submit an issue on GitHub.

 Basic Usage